Skip to main content

 Webcam

-A webcam is hosted at a local pilot’s house, and it points directly at the Mission Ridge launch.
+A webcam is hosted at a local pilot’s house, and it points directly at the Mission Peak launch.
 It is publicly accessible, and can be viewed at http://missioncam.wingsofrogallo.org.

 Flying hazard: South wind